What is Postmodernism?

 The Consequences of Postmodernism

-In a perceptive internet article, Christian philosopher Ravi Zacharias explains: “Friedrich Nietzsche and Michel Foucault may well be the definitive bookends of this twentieth century.
+In a perceptive internet article, the late Christian philosopher Ravi Zacharias explains: “Friedrich Nietzsche and Michel Foucault may well be the definitive bookends of this twentieth century.
 Both brilliant yet tragic figures…Michel Foucault…was a leading French intellectual who by virtue of a very promiscuous life, died of AIDS at the age of 58.
 He was a lover of Nietzsche’s writings, who ironically had died at 54, in the wake of his pitiful bout with venereal disease and insanity.”
 In postmodernism man senses no personal need to live a righteous life, after all, what is righteousness?
 He has no sins.
 He simply lives his life the way that works for him.
 Postmodern culture is omni-tolerant and anti-judgmental.

 Even in today’s evangelical culture, preachers rarely say anything negative or critical.
 Congregations don’t want to hear about anything they can’t enjoy.
 Satan facilitates their depraved desires by serving up a diet of ‘spirituality’ and pop psychology, while all the time deceiving them into what they were never warned about – hell.
 In Schools, teachers are not to mark wrong answers with a cross; that’s considered a put-down.
 Art, films, plays, music and architecture, influenced or driven by postmodernism, no longer feel the need to exhibit objective meaning corresponding to reality.
 ‘Truth’ itself is only a ‘story’.